openUC2/UC2-GIT/ELECTRONICS/XY-Stage/Readme.md

-## XY-Stage
+# XY-Stage

-The following gives you a very brief introduction of the workin principle of the low-cost, but very precise Z-stage which is used in our setups.
-You can find a more detailed version of the description at [aliexpress](https://aliexpress.com/item/Micro-stepping-motor-cross-platform-small-mobile-digital-microscope-XY-axis-table-experiment-two-slide/32790147861.html) (chineses though).
+The following gives you a very brief introduction of the working principle of the low-cost, but very precise XY-stage which can be used in our setups.
+You can find a more detailed version of the description at [aliexpress](https://aliexpress.com/item/Micro-stepping-motor-cross-platform-small-mobile-digital-microscope-XY-axis-table-experiment-two-slide/32790147861.html) (chinesese though).
 I have absolutely no clue where this piece is actually coming from, but it is working really great!

 It is equipped with two bipolar stepper motors for X and Y direction.
 The wiring follows (from left to right):